Why your home insurance rates are rising

 Has your home insurance premium gone up?
 We get to the bottom of why rates are on the rise in Canada.

 At first glance, James Arnold looks like an insurance company’s dream client.
-The Richmond, B.C., resident has owned his current home for almost two decades, been with the same insurance company for over 15 years, and in all those years he’s never made a claim.
-At least, not until last year, when a tree fell on his property, clipping his detached garage, and ripping the power lines right off his home.
+The Richmond, B.C., resident has owned his current home for more than two decades, has been with the same insurance company for almost 20 years, and in all those years had never made a claim.
+At least, not until recently when a tree fell on his property, clipping his detached garage and ripping the power lines right off his home.
 “It was a small claim,” he says, “at a cost of only $3,000 after the deductible.”

-He expected his premiums to go up, but the 15% hike his insurance company sprung on him was more than he bargained for.
-Especially on top of the 7.5% rise he’d endured the year before and the 6.5% rise the year before that.
-All told, Arnold saw his payments jump up by almost one-third in just three years.
-“But when I shopped around, I found that rates had gone up everywhere,” he says.
+Arnold wasn’t naive.
+After the claim was settled he knew his home insurance rates would rise, but the 15% hike in his rates was far more than he anticipated.
+It was particularly hard given that Arnold, along with many of his neighbours, had already been subject to a recent policy-wide 7.5% rate increase the year before and a 6.5% premium increase the year before that.
+All told, Arnold saw his home insurance payments jump up by almost one-third in just three years.
+“When I shopped around, I found that rates had gone up everywhere,” he says.

 Ron and Julie Langford knew they were in for a long, stressful night when the river behind their Calgary home swelled up past its banks and started spilling across their 75-foot back lawn.
 It wasn’t long before there was a knock on the door from the fire department—telling them that the city-run pumping station was failing and a neighbourhood-wide evacuation was imminent.
 It was June 2005 and Calgary’s Bow River had burst its banks due to three torrential storms.